wofsauge/IsaacDocs/docs/RoomDescriptor.md

     **111** = 011 rooms after entry, but also the rooms directly adjacent to them* (applied after entry)

-    \* If you have spelunker's hat, bit 1 is completely unused.
-All special rooms will have the normal behavior of either 000 or 101. iirc this is unique to spelunker's hat, mapping items follow the normal rules.
+    \* If you have Spelunker Hat, bit 1 is completely unused.
+All special rooms will have the normal behavior of either 000 or 101.
+This is unique to Spelunker Hat; mapping items follow the normal rules.

 ???+ quote "Quote from User 'Budj'"
     From this my best guess is that bits 1 and 2 are special rendering (display) flags that may have more meaning down below.